Suspence00/letterboxdwatchlistwheel/wiki/Feature-Importing.md

 ## Custom Entries

 You can mix and match!
 After importing a list (or even without one), you can manually add entries using the "Add a custom entry" form in the "Curate your wheel" section.
 These are treated exactly like imported movies.

+## Using .wheel Backups with Imports

+If you regularly refresh a Letterboxd list, you can keep the current movies and reapply saved weights/colors from a backup:

+1. Import the latest Letterboxd list or CSV as usual.
+2. Open **Advanced options → Export or import your wheel**.
+3. Click **Open import popup** and paste/upload your `.wheel` backup.
+4. Choose **Apply weights to current list**.
+Matching movies (by URI/title/year) keep the backup weights and slice colors without re-adding movies.
+History can also be replaced if you check the option.